vignettist/vignettist.github.io/_posts/2016-10-07-analyzing-images-social-interest.markdown

 ### Removing non-snapshots

-These images, especially because they have so many likes, will influence our analysis in undesireable ways.
+These images, especially because they have so many likes, will influence our analysis in undesirable ways.
 Because many of them are one off political posts by users not present in the primary dataset, one approach to remove this content might be by restricting the dataset only to users with a certain number of images present in the dataset.
 (This will also make it easier to normalize the likes per image by individual users.)

 Requiring 4 images decreases the dataset from 85,904 images to 68,509.
 Unfortunately, though this improves the image selection slightly, it doesn't make as big a difference as we would like.
 There are still only two photos that seem to be snapshots in the top 10.